Understanding Heatstroke and Its Risks

 Move the person to a cooler, shaded spot.

-Cool them down rapidly by using wet cloths, spraying with water, using fans, and applying ice packs (avoid placing ice directly on the skin).
+Cool them down rapidly.
+Use wet cloths, spray with water, use fans, and apply ice packs (avoid placing ice directly on the skin).

 Remove excess clothing.